vancezuo/ydc2-solr/README.md

 }

 $.when.apply(null, promises).done(function () {
-  // Do whatever on validImages...
+  // Do whatever with validImages urls...
 });
 //
 ```